AustralianCancerDataNetwork/auscatverse/_sources/simulation/SIMULATION.md.txt

 This guide assumes you are using some sort of Virtual Machine (VM running an Ubuntu Operating System).
 In fact, the system doesn't need to be a Virtual Machine at all, it could be a desktop or laptop computer running Ubuntu.

 If your system is not running Ubuntu, you are still able to follow this guide.
-However you will likely need to explore the Docker documentation in the [Install Docker](#install-docker) step below to determine how to best install Docker for your operating system.
+However you will likely need to explore the Docker documentation in [Install Docker](DOCKER_PORTAINER.md) to determine how to best install Docker for your operating system.
 Once installed you can follow the remaining instructions in the guide.

+> **System Requirements**: To run the simulation environment as well as the examples that follow you should have at least 4GB RAM and a 30GB Hard Disk available.

 ### NECTAR Cloud

 If you do not already have a Virtual Machine or alternative system in which to install this simulation environment, you may want to use the NECTAR cloud to setup such a Virtual Machine.
 Note that you will need a University affiliated account and access to the ACDN-AusCAT-Sim Project.
-Instructions can be [found here](https://github.com/AustralianCancerDataNetwork/auscatverse/blob/main/simulation/NECTAR.md).
+Instructions can be [found here](NECTAR.md).

 ## Docker + Portainer Installation